The Green Community – When we share electric cars

-“There is a community feeling when I see other GreenMobility cars on the roads” – GreenMobility user, 2021.
+“There is a community feeling when I see other GreenMobility cars on the roads” – GreenMobility user

-At GreenMobility, we have just reached 120,000 users.
+At GreenMobility, we have more than 200,000 users.
 Our users count all ages, from the 18-year-olds with newly acquired driving licenses to the oldest at 93 years.
 They all agree on at least one thing despite widely differing circumstances in life: they all do something good for the climate by choosing the electric car over the gasoline or diesel car.

-“Lovely green transportation alternative that solves the needs, my family often has” – GreenMobility user, 2021.
+“Lovely green transportation alternative that solves the needs, my family often has” – GreenMobility user

 For many of our users, the environment and sustainability are a motivation to use our car-sharing concept.
 Even to such an extent that as many as 73% are willing to walk a little further to take an electric car rather than a diesel or gasoline car.